zekaryas1/notes/src/pages/resume.md

 - Links
   - [Github](https://github.com/zekaryas1/iContacts)
 - This is a mobile app built with React Native Expo for contact management.
 It has a homepage, detail page, manage page, and camera screen.
-Users can search, favorite, and hear the sound of contact names, and take pictures with flash and rotate screen options.
+Users can search, favorite, and hear the sound of contact names, and take pictures with flash and other screen options.
 <details style={{margin: "14px", marginLeft: 0}}>
   <summary>Screenshot!</summary>
   <div>